 What do I need to do to make sure my water is safe to drink and use?

-You should boil tap water vigorously for at least one-three minutes prior to using it for drinking or cooking (the minute starts when the water begins to bubble).
+You should boil tap water vigorously for at least two minutes prior to using it for drinking or cooking (the minute starts when the water begins to bubble).
 This includes water used for brushing teeth, making ice, washing raw foods, preparation of drinks and water for pets.
 Wait for the water to cool before using it or store it in the refrigerator in a clean container.
 Boiling removes harmful bacteria in the water that may cause illness.
 You should throw away ice made during the time the advisory or notice was issued, as freezing does not kill bacteria.

 Is the water safe for washing dishes, laundry, and bathing?